Medically reviewed by Drugs.com. Last updated on Sep 11, 2021.

-A liver hemangioma is a noncancerous (benign) mass that can occur in the liver.
+A liver hemangioma is a noncancerous (benign) mass in the liver.
 A liver hemangioma is made up of a tangle of blood vessels.

 In most cases, a liver hemangioma doesn't cause any signs or symptoms.